Just like a human body operates with different body parts, a car has its distinctive parts that, when brought together, complete a car.

 #17.
 Body Kits.

-A body kit or body kit is a set of modified body parts or additional components that are installed in a production car.
-Typically consisting of front and rear bumpers, side skirts, spoilers, hoods (hood scoop), and sometimes front and rear side guards and roof scoops.
+Sometimes body kit can simply be termed as a body kit refers to a collection of customized or additional components to be fitted to a car.
+Body kits typically include the front and rear bumpers alongside side skirts, spoilers, hoods or hood scoops, and come with front and rear side guards and sometimes roof scoops.

 #18.
 Body Trim.